 Don’t worry if you make a mistake… you can reheat, lift off, and start over again.

 - Adhesive Film aka Contact Paper (I used the brand Very Berry Sticker because they offered a matte marble finish, which will photograph better. 😉 However, they do offer a gloss finish, too.
-I’m really happy with this product!)
+I’m SUPER happy with this product!)
+If you like the cement/concrete look, they have some great options HERE!

 - Fiskars Comfort Detail Knife or similar type trimming knife (mine was a gift from Haven)